-You might consider starting with a TENS machine at home, and if that doesn’t do the trick, contacting a physical therapist or chiropractor to start using an EMS machine on a more regular basis.
+You might consider starting with a TENS machine at home.
+If that doesn’t do the trick, contact a physical therapist or chiropractor to start using an EMS machine on a more regular basis.

 Are there machines that do both?

 Yes, there are actually, and this is a great way to save time and money.
-If you need a machine to do both, you might want to look into a combination TENS/EMS device.
+If you need a machine to do both, look into a combination TENS/EMS device.
 This way you can meet the different needs you might have—TENS for back pain and EMS for muscle strengthening.

-If you’re someone who loves portability and versatility, you’ll probably like a combination machine.
-However, if you really would only ever need one machine—like a TENS machine if you have arthritis—you don’t need to feel the need to purchase a combination unit.
+If you’re someone who loves portability and versatility, a combination machine makes sense.
+However, if you really would only ever need one machine—like a TENS machine if you have arthritis—don’t feel the need to purchase a combination unit.

 In the end, TENS and EMS machines are both useful, but for different reasons.
 Don’t make the rookie mistake of assuming that since they are both e-stim machines, that they function the same way – because they don’t.